Frequently Asked Questions about the LETB Refresher Course

 What About the ‘Hands-On’ and ‘Practical’ Modules?

-The firearms, physical tactics, and first aid/CPR modules are taught in-person.
-The instructors for firearms and physical tactics will have a form to complete that will be attached to your course file, so other than asking the instructor if they’ve completed the form you will have no responsibilities to report the results of those modules.
-You will, however, be required to scan and submit your CPR certification as part of your course file.
+The firearms, defensive tactics, EVO, local topics, and first aid/CPR modules are taught in-person.
+The instructors for the hands-on and practical training modules will have a form to complete that will be attached to your course file, so other than asking the instructor if they’ve completed the form you will have no responsibilities to report the results of those modules.

 What Happens When I Complete the Final Module?